Adding 3D objects to your Meta Spark effects is a great way to create more immersive effects that take place in people’s real surroundings.

 If you forget to hit apply any further optimizations you make will be applied to a still-heavyweight object.
 This could slow down the application.

 Next, under Clean Up Mesh click Apply.
-This will further reduce triangle count by repairing and removing geometry that could cause issues when exporting to Spark AR.
+This will further reduce triangle count by repairing and removing geometry that could cause issues when exporting to Meta Spark.

 The clean up includes: